 Come explore the oldest and most historic cemetery in Galveston.
 Take a walking tour of the Broadway Cemeteries, and come see where the most famous citizens of Galveston and Texas are laid to rest and hear their stories.
 Learn about the history of the cemeteries.
 Hear famous and infamous stories about Galveston's former residents including Lizzie Alberti (committed filicide), Bettie Brown (allegedly haunts Ashton Villa), General John Magruder (hero of Galveston during the Civil War), George Childress (author of the Texas Declaration of Independence), and Michel Menard and Samuel May Williams (founders of Galveston) as you stand over where they are interred.

 The graveyard tour is a historical tour that includes ghoulish details (cannibalism, murder, and suicide) with a dash of legendary and alleged ghost stories.
 Tours are $15 per person.
-The tour last about an hour.
-Cash, Visa, MasterCard, and Discover accepted.
-Tour groups are limited to 30 people.
-To reserve your spot on the tour and for more informaiton please call Joseph at 409-789-9911 or email him at firstname.lastname@example.org.
+The tour lasts about an hour.
+Tour groups are limited to 35 people.
+For more informaiton please call Joseph at 409-354-9941 or email him at firstname.lastname@example.org.

 The Broadway Cemetery is located between 40th and 43rd streets on Broadway.
 Parking is allowed in the cemetery if the gates are open.
 Parking is allowed on the side streets or Broadway if the gates are closed.
 The tour meets at the Episcopal cemetery located off of Broadway along 40th Street.